The best meat delivery deals for the 4th of July

 The deal:

-The gourmet online butcher and retailer is offering 25% off select July Fourth staples including.
-Wagyu strip steak, andouille sausage and organic chicken tenders.
-The discount ends at 9 a.m.
-PT (noon ET) on July 2.
+The gourmet online butcher and retailer was offering 25% off select July Fourth meat staples, including Wagyu strip steak, andouille sausage and organic chicken tenders.
+The discount ended at 9 a.m.
+PT (noon ET) on July 2, but the online store is still worth checking out.

 About D'Artagnan: